-In this study, a novel modelling technique is proposed for multi-step-ahead chaotic forecasting of the KLCI trend.
-The experimental results showed that the UKF-NARX model outperformed other commonly used models in terms of accuracy and regression value.
-It should be noted that NARX and static models tested can also be used for forecasting because the error and regression values obtained are within the accepted range.
-However, in terms of model enhancement, the proposed UKF-NARX model is better for financial forecasting bearing in mind the improved accuracy rate of about 18.7 percent when forecasting for a period of 12 years.
+In this study, a novel hybrid model which consists of Unscented Kalman Filter and Non-linear Auto-regressive Neural Networkis (UKF-NARX) was proposed for multi-step-ahead chaotic forecasting of the KLCI trend.
+The experimental results showed that the UKF-NARX hybrid model outperformed other commonly used models in terms of accuracy and regression value.
+It should be noted that Elman-NARX and static forecasting models can also be used for forecasting because the error and regression values obtained are within the accepted range.
+However, in terms of model enhancement, the proposed UKF-NARX model is better for financial forecasting for a period of 12 years, as shown is our investigations.

-Future research may further explore the selection parameter settings for input and feedback delays in the proposed model and the forecasting effect of increasing the period to over 12 years.
+Future research may further explore the selection parameter settings for input and feedback delays in the proposed model and the forecasting effect of increasing the period to a longer period if possible.
 Furthermore, the daily KLCI time series trend has not been applied for multi-step-ahead forecasting with a forecasting horizon of over 10 years, hence no model comparison was reported in the literature based on the forecasting horizon.